mattrei/aframe-tangram-terrain-component/README.md

 | renderDepthBuffer | | Renders the heightmap depth buffer.
 Needs to be only called manually if the heigtmap is changed programmtically |

 ### Styling
-The Mapzen Tangram are styled within a (set) of YAML files.
+The Tangram map is styled within a (set) of YAML files.
 See the [Tangram documentation](https://mapzen.com/documentation/tangram/) for details.

 ### A note on fidelity